dcallner/projectjellyfish.org/source/documentation/getting-started/jellyfish-core.html.md

 __Jellyfish-API__ is the API layer of Jellyfish.
 It provides a REST based API for Jellyfish-UX and for the Jellyfish Mobile application.

-Jellyfish has the following requirements:

-- Ruby 2.1.5
-- PostgreSQL 9.3.x
+Jellyfish API requires Ruby 2.0.0 and PostgreSQL 9.3.x
-- ManageIQ (Anand)

 For the latest documents on Jellyfish API please visit: [github.com/projectjellyfish/core](https://github.com/projectjellyfish/api)